DSC-SPIDAL/harp/website/content/docs/examples/lda.md

 [Harp LDA](https://github.com/DSC-SPIDAL/harp/tree/master/harp-tutorial-app/src/main/java/edu/iu/lda) is a distributed variational bayes inference (VB) algorithm for LDA model which is able to model a large and continuously expanding dataset using Harp collective communication library.
 We demonstrate how variational bayes inference converges within Map-Collective jobs provided by Harp.
 We provide results of the experiments conducted on a corpus of Wikipedia Dataset.

 LDA is a popular topic modeling algorithm.
-We follow the [Mr.LDA](https://github.com/lintool/Mr.LDA) to implement distributed variational inference LDA on Harp with it’s dynamic schedueler, allreduce and push-pull communication models.
+We follow the [Mr.LDA](https://github.com/lintool/Mr.LDA) to implement distributed variational inference LDA on Harp with it’s dynamic scheduler, allreduce and push-pull communication models.

 # The CVB LDA algorithm and workflow